philipk19238/sonus.ai/README.md

 ## How we built it
 #### Architecture
 <img src="https://github.com/philipk19238/sonus.ai/blob/master/readme_data/Sonus%20Architecture.drawio.png?raw=true"/>
 Sonus is built using a React frontend and a Python backend.
 We use MongoDB to store data and Google Cloud Storage to store audio & transcript data.
-We also trained several machine learning models using white papers and data we found online.
+We use a CNN trained on spectrogram images in conjunction with NLP analysis on text data to classify emotions

 ### Workflow
 #### Twilio Webook